 The AQHA Executive Committee - consisting of a president, first vice president, second vice president and two additional members - is elected each year by the board at the AQHA Convention.
 Each member serves a term of one year until the selection of his/her successor.
 The executive committee convenes bimonthly at AQHA International Headquarters in Amarillo to conduct business and consider all disciplinary matters.

-Johnny Trotter of Hereford, Texas, has served as an AQHA director from Texas for 10 years.
-He has also served on the racing, and stud book and registration committees, as well as the ranching council.
+Johnny Trotter of Hereford, Texas, has served as an AQHA director for 11 years.
+He has also served on the racing, nominations and credentials, and stud book and registration committees, as well as the foundation, ranching and racing councils.

-Trotter is the CEO of Livestock Investors LLT and owns Bar G Feedyard, and serves as president of the Texas Autos Investors DBA Whiteface Ford in Hereford.
+Trotter is the CEO of Livestock Investors LLT and owns Bar G Feedyard, and serves as president of the Texas Auto Investors DBA Whiteface Ford in Hereford.
 His involvement in the American Quarter Horse industry is focused on racing, roping and horses used for ranch work and breeding.
 He is an avid team roper and participates in numerous ropings, including the World Series of Team Roping, having made the finals for this event the previous two years.

-Away from the track and ranch, Trotter is very involved in his local community.
-He has served on the West Texas A&M University Foundation and has been a part of the Alumni Association’s Silver Phoenix group.
+Trotter is very involved in his local community.
+He has served on the West Texas A&M University Foundation and has been a part of the West Texas A&M University Alumni Association Silver Phoenix group.
 He also served on the Make-A-Wish Foundation, the Deaf Smith County Chamber of Commerce and the Kings Manor Methodist Retirement Home boards.
-He presently serves as the chairman of the executive committee of The Spicer Gripp Memorial Youth Foundation, a board member of First Financial Bank in Hereford and First United Bank in Lubbock, Texas, and an executive committee member at First Financial Bankshares Inc. in Abilene, Texas.
+He presently serves as the chairman of the executive committee of the Spicer Gripp Memorial Youth Foundation, a board member of First Financial Bank in Hereford and First United Bank in Lubbock, Texas, and an executive committee member at First Financial Bankshares Inc. in Abilene, Texas.
 Trotter is a former member of the Texas Cattle Feeders board of directors and was the 2006 recipient of the Tri-State Fair Western Heritage Award.

-George Phillips of Sumrall, Mississippi, begins his third term on the Executive Committee.
-Phillips is a longtime breeder of Quarter Horses and past president of the Mississippi Quarter Horse Association.
-He has been an AQHA member for more than 30 years, serves as an AQHA director and served on the public policy and membership services committees, and foundation, ranching, show and marketing and membership councils.
-Phillips is also a member of AQHA’s “Q-Contact” group, which fosters relationships with members of Congress.
+George Phillips of Sumrall, Mississippi, is a longtime breeder of Quarter Horses and past president of the Mississippi Quarter Horse Association.
+He has been an AQHA member for more than 30 years, has served as an AQHA director since 2002 and served on the public policy and membership services committees, and foundation, ranching, show and marketing and membership councils.
+Phillips is also a member of AQHA’s “Q-Contacts” group, which fosters relationships with members of Congress.

-Now retired, Phillips and wife Nicole have three children: Garrison, 22; Margaret, 21; and Mary, 18.
+Now retired, George and wife Nicole have three children: Garrison, Margaret and Mary.

-Dr. Glenn Blodgett of Guthrie, Texas, begins his second term as a member of the Executive Committee.
-Dr. Blodgett became an AQHA director in 1991, and in 2011, elevated to director at large.
+Dr. Glenn Blodgett of Guthrie, Texas, became an AQHA director in 1991, and in 2011, elevated to director-at-large.
 Dr. Blodgett served on the AQHA Stud Book and Registration Committee and as its chairman.
 He also served on the American Quarter Horse Hall of Fame Selection Committee and the American Quarter Horse Foundation, and the AQHA Ranching and Marketing and Membership councils.

 Dr. Blodgett received his bachelor’s degree in animal science from Oklahoma State University and earned his degree in veterinary medicine from Texas A&M University, and has since been recognized as an outstanding alumnus by both universities.